mubeendroid/Life-library-java/README.md

 9. Search number in an array

-Usage: Please see the sample code provided in the respository.
+Usage: Please see the sample code provided in the repository.

 License